In a nutshell

 Cable Car in San Francisco Downtown

-What’s something you absolutely have to try in San Francisco?
-Ride the cable car!
+What’s one thing you absolutely have to do in San Francisco?
+Ride a cable car

 A single ride costs $7.
-You can pay in cash on board (exact change only), or grab a ticket from one of the kiosks near the end stops.
-If you want a spot on the outer seats with the best views, try to get there early.
+You can pay cash on board (exact change only), or buy a ticket at the kiosks near the terminal stops.
+The earlier you get there, the better your chances of snagging a spot on the outdoor seats.

 Union Square